-Light roast beans have more caffeine than dark roast beans.
-There’s also more caffeine in a cup of coffee than in a single serving of espresso.
+There’s more caffeine in a cup of coffee than in a single serving of espresso.
 That means a cappuccino with 1 ounce of espresso has less caffeine than an 8-ounce cup of coffee.

 It’s also important to consider other ways you can naturally increase your energy levels without caffeine.
 Consider the following options to help:

 - Get at least 7 hours of sleep per night.

 - Avoid daytime naps if you can.

 - Eat lots of plant-based foods, which may help provide energy without the crash of processed foods.